Firebolt, the better Analytical Database in the Cloud Whitepaper

 Firebolt flexible infrastructure

 At the core of Firebolt is its flexible infrastructure.
 It is built on a three-way decoupled architecture to provide scalability for each layer of the infrastructure stack: compute, storage and metadata.
-Firebolt engines represent a stateless compute layer that is responsible for query execution and data management.
-Multidimensional elasticity, workload isolation and the ability to write from any engine to any Firebolt managed database are key attributes of this layer.
+Firebolt engines are a stateless compute layer that is responsible for query execution and data management.
+Multidimensional elasticity, workload isolation and the ability to write from any engine to any Firebolt managed database facilitiates zero-downtime upgrades and seamless scaling under dynamic load.
+Firebolt deploys its compute and metadata layers on Amazon EC2 and leverages Amazon S3 as its default managed storage layer, enabling organizations to build fully cloud-native analytics architectures on AWS.
 Firebolt managed storage serves as the data layer delivering capacity savings and efficient access to data.
 The highly available metadata service serves as the glue for the infrastructure providing a consistent view of all the metadata enabling ACID compliance and distributed writes.
-All the above layers work in tandem to address price-performance challenges that analytics platforms experience today.
+These layers work in tandem ensuring optmised price-performance not achieved in historic data warehouses.
 In the following sections, each of the layers and their attributes are described in detail.

 Firebolt Engines

-Firebolt Engines provide the compute power to address the unique needs of large scale data processing and high concurrency serving workloads.
+Firebolt Engines provides dynamic and configurable compute power to address the unique needs of large scale data processing and high concurrency serving workloads.

 One of the core attributes of engines is multidimensional elasticity (shown in the figure below).
 It provides the ability to tailor your engine configuration, through: